 Full disclosure: I’ve never used Agoda because my travels in Asia have been very limited, but I’ve heard from many people that they’re the best booking site for accommodations in that part of the globe!
 They have over a million properties to choose from and frequent deals as well.

 If you’re planning on staying in hostels, I highly recommend using Hostelworld to find the perfect one!
 I love that their review/sorting system makes it easy to weed out the bad eggs, which is especially handy when you’re new to the hostel life.

-A super simple yet amazing tool that allows you to search up the fastest/cheapest/most convenient ways to get from Point A to Point B. Their search engine covers planes, trains, buses, ferries and driving, but sometimes their fares aren’t necessarily the cheapest, so definitely just use it as a starting point for further digging.
+My go-to in Europe is Omio, but if you’re looking to search up the fastest/cheapest/most convenient ways to get from Point A to Point B for other places in the world, then Rome2Rio is a good choice.
+Their search engine covers planes, trains, buses, ferries and driving, but sometimes their fares aren’t necessarily the cheapest, so definitely just use it as a starting point for further digging.

 Especially with longer trips, you’ll likely have a ridiculous amount of bookings, flights, confirmations, etc. to keep track of.
 TripIt is a handy app that allows you to keep all your itineraries in one place, which is super helpful for organization.
 It also allows you to share your travel plans and sync them to your calendar.